Partonic distribution functions and amplitudes using tensor network methods: Results

 \subsection{Hadron state preparation}

-Here, within the 1+1 dimension NJL model, our hadronic states are prepared via the DMRG algorithm.
-To prepare the hadron state on a tensor network within the neutral charge $Q=0$ sector, mimicking a charge-neutral pion ($\pi^0$), we utilize a charge-preserving (CP) lattice.
+Here, within the 1+1 dimension NJL model, our hadronic states are prepared via two-site varitional ground-state search algorithm.
+To prepare the hadron state on a tensor network within the neutral charge $Q=0$ sector, mimicking a charge-neutral pion ($\pi^0$), we utilize a charge-preserving (CP) lattice to conserve the quantum number.
 With our setup, the total charge operator is defined as $Q=\sum_{i=1}^N (\sigma^z_n+(-1)^n)/2$ on a lattice of $N$ qubits~\cite{Ikeda:2024rzv}.
+When applying variational algorithms to obtain both the vacuum state and hadron state, we start with a guess ansatz that we know analytically has $Q = 0$; then the ground-state search algorithm ensures that we remain in the $Q = 0$ sector.
 It is important to note that when working on a CP lattice, the Hamiltonian operator should be written in a form where its terms consist of only $\sigma^z$ or both $\sigma^-, \sigma^+$ to ensure charge conservation, as in eq.~\eqref{eq:spin_Ham}.
 We first obtain the vacuum state (i.e. the ground state) on a CP lattice with sufficient number of sweeps and numerical accuracy.
-Specifically, we found 100 sweeps and 200 bond dimensions sufficient for simulating a system of 100 qubits.
-The high sweeps are found to be crucial to ensure DMRG convergence for simulation at larger qubits.
+Specifically, we found 100 sweeps and 200 {maximum bond dimensions} sufficient for simulating a system of 100 qubits at a cutoff of $10^{-12}$.
+By sufficient we mean that the bond dimension was not fully exhausted during the variational search.
+The high sweeps are found to be crucial to ensure numerical convergence for simulation at larger qubits.

-To obtain the hadron state (i.e., the first excited state), we project out the vacuum MPS and perform another set of DMRG sweeps with sufficiently large weights.
+To obtain the hadron state (i.e., the first excited state), we project out the vacuum MPS and perform another set of sweeps with sufficiently large weights.
 For the hadron state, we found that even higher sweeps and maximum bond dimension are necessary to reach convergent mass results.
-Specifically, we used 500 sweeps and 800 bond dimensions.
-Throughout our simulation, we ensured that the obtained MPS consistently maintained a total charge of zero and that the bond dimension remained within the allocated maximum limit.
+Specifically, we used up to 500 sweeps and 800 maximum bond dimension.
+Throughout our simulation, we ensured that the obtained MPS consistently maintained a total charge of zero and that the bond dimension remained well below the allocated maximum limit.
 In Table.~\ref{tab:dmrg}, we summarize our hadron mass $M_h$, defined as the mass difference between the excited state and the ground state, findings for various system sizes $N$: